caisa-lab/OpinionConv/README.md

 ## Data Generation:

-The code in src-ipynb/Script.ipynb contains the steps that should be followed and executed in a sequential manner to generate the conversational dataset.
+The code in ``src-ipynb/Script.ipynb`` contains the steps that should be followed and executed in a sequential manner to generate the conversational dataset.

+**Note**:

+- You need to download the Metadata, Product reviews, and Rating data from the  [**Amazon Review Data (2018)**](https://cseweb.ucsd.edu/~jmcauley/datasets/amazon_v2/)
+- The full conversational data can't fit in the zip file.
+Instead, we provided a data sample in ``ConversationalDataset_Sample.zip`` folder.
+- All the GitHub repositories for the pre-trained models that we used in our paper have been listed and explained in the Jupyter Notebook file.

 ## Citation
 If you found our work useful, the paper and the dataset can be cited as follows: